UNamurCSFaculty/2324_INFOM126_GROUPE_06/README.md

 Make sure you have the following elements installed on your machine before setting up the project:

 - Python (version 3.11 recommended)
+- Docker

 ### Installation

-1. Clone the repo Git :
+Clone the repo Git :

     ```bash
     git clone https://github.com/UNamurCSFaculty/2324_INFOM126_GROUPE_06.git
     cd 2324_INFOM126_GROUPE_06
     ```

-## Usage of Docker
+### Usage of Docker
-GuestBook is also available as a Docker container.

 To run the application in a container, use the following commands:

   ```bash
   docker-compose -f docker-compose.dev.yml up --build